1793

 corporate Intranet (26 June)

-time, the volume of data traffic on the AT&T network exceeds that
+For the first time, the volume of data traffic on the AT&T network

 of voice traffic (USA)